hashicorp/terraform-provider-azurerm/website/docs/r/healthcare_fhir_service.html.markdown

 ---
 An `identity` block supports the following:

-* `type` - (Required) The type of identity used for the Healthcare Fhir service.
+* `type` - (Required) The type of identity used for the Healthcare FHIR service.
 Possible values are `SystemAssigned`.

 ---
 A `cors_configuration` block supports the following: